-Irresistibly frothy and lavishly theatrical, The Merry Widow has enough tangled affairs, narrow misses and jealous lovers to fuel a French farce.
+Irresistibly frothy and lavishly theatrical, The Merry Widow is filled with tangled affairs, narrow misses and jealous lovers.

 “This sumptuous soufflé of a ballet is possibly one of the best The Australian Ballet has produced.”